 When you're in a crowded store, you never know who's looking over your shoulder.
 That might sound a little paranoid, but scammers are smart, and it's just difficult to tell when you're in a rush.
 Rather than using your PIN number, opt to run the transaction as credit and sign for the purchase.
 Plus, DuGood members earn Scholarship or uChoose points anyway—so it's safe and rewarding!

 8. Use your Digital Wallet

-Using Apple Pay, Android Pay, or Samsung Pay isn't just a trendy thing for hipsters.
+Using Apple Pay, Google Pay, or Samsung Pay isn't just a trendy thing for hipsters.
 It's legitimately safer!
 These digital wallet options provide an extra layer security for your debit and credit cards.
 Your card numbers are never shared with the merchants or stored on a server.
 Plus, it's faster too because you don't fumble around with cards or cash at the register.
 Bonus!

 9. Download the CardValet app

 Ehen it comes to securing your DuGood debit or credit card, this app is a must have!
 The CardValet app allows you to turn your credit and debit cards on and off.
 You can also set geographic restrictions, receive instant transaction alerts, and more.
 Scammers won't have much of a chance when you have this app in your arsenal.

 Keeping your personal and financial information safe is a HUGE priority for us!
 The aim of this blog certainly isn't to scare you, but we hope it will encourage you to make a few changes that will keep your money safe.
 As always, if you have questions, we are only a phone call away.